opendatateam/udata/docs/development-environment.md

 ## Python and virtual environment

 It is recommended to work within a virtualenv to ensure proper dependencies isolation.
-If you're not familiar with that concept, read [Python Virtual Environments - a Primer][].
+If you're not familiar with that concept, read [Python Virtual Environments - a Primer](https://realpython.com/python-virtual-environments-a-primer/).

 Alright, now you can [install virtualenv][install-virtualenv] and then type these commands knowing what you are doing: